dananau/GTPyhop/README.md

 [This paper](#Ban21) describes a re-entrant version of GTPyhop that has some advantages for integrating acting and planning (e.g., it overcomes the problem demonstrated in the `simple_htn_acting_error` file above.
 -->

+- The [overview of GTPyhop](http://www.cs.umd.edu/~nau/papers/nau2021gtpyhop.pdf) mentioned above, from the 2021 HPlan workshop.

+- A paper about a [re-entrant version of GTPyhop](http://www.cs.umd.edu/~nau/papers/bansod2021integrating.pdf), from the 2021 HPlan workshop.

-- [Slides from an invited talk](http://www.cs.umd.edu/~nau/papers/nau2013game.pdf) about Pyhop in the 2013 ICAPS Workshop on Planning in Games.
+- Slides from a [presentation about Pyhop](http://www.cs.umd.edu/~nau/papers/nau2013game.pdf) at the 2013 ICAPS Workshop on Planning in Games.

-- [A paper](https://www.ijcai.org/Abstract/16/429) that classifies various kinds of hierarchical planning.
+- A paper that classifies [various kinds of hierarchical planning](https://www.ijcai.org/Abstract/16/429).
 In their terminology, GTPyhop's search strategy is a totally-ordered version of Goal-Task-Network (GTN) planning, without sharing and task insertion.